 Men and women are affected by skin tags at equal rates.
 But there are a few things linked to the risk of developing them.

 1. Being overweight.
-The principal reason that being overweight increases skin tags’ risk is simply because of friction, as the skin is more likely to rub against itself or clothing.
+Being overweight increases skin tags’ risk simply because of friction, as the skin is more likely to rub against itself or clothing.
 So under the arms, between thighs, under bra area or on the neck where necklaces rub.

 3. Diabetes.
 People with diabetes are more prone to skin take, but there is no clear understanding of why this happens.

 The best way to get rid of skin tags depends on their size and position on the body.
 Do you have unwanted moles and skin tags or seborrhoeic keratosis you want to be removed?
 Dr Andreina performs cosmetic mole and skin tag removal.
 Skin Tag removal is simple using a radiofrequency surgical loupe; it requires no stitches and a simple dressing procedure.
 Skin tag removal is suitable for all skin types.